We work with more than 300 partners to bring you better travel deals

 Cannes is hectic year-round except for the month of November, which is very quiet.
 For milder weather and fewer crowds, April to May (except the end of May) and October are good times to visit and benefit from cheap flights to Cannes.
 Business travellers also frequent the area in the off season.

-When is the best time to book flights to Cannes?
+When is the best time to book a flight to Cannes?

 Which day is cheapest to fly to Cannes?